rangertaha/urlinsane/README.md

 ## Plugins

 Plugins play a crucial role in extending the functionality, flexibility, and customization of Urlinsane and allow it to evolve alongside changing needs and technological advancements.
-Here's a structured summary of the plugin types and their roles in Urlinsane:
+Here's a list of the plugin:

 |    Type       | Number | Description                                                             |
 |---------------|--------|-------------------------------------------------------------------------|